-Is a 20-gallon tank too big for a betta?
+Is a 20-gallon tank too big?

 No. No tank is too big for your betta.
 A 20-gallon tank laden with rocks, driftwood, aquatic plants, heater, and filtration system is a dream home for your betta.
 Besides, if you’re planning to add tank mates, a 20-gallon tank is a great size to start.

-Do betta fish like large tanks?
+Do they like large tanks?